 A fixed salary shall constitute the basis for the total remuneration.
 The salary shall be competitive and reflect the responsibility involved in the work.
 The fixed salary shall be reviewed on an annual basis.

 Variable remuneration is primarily based on the Group’s growth in earnings, profitability and cash flow.
-The annual variable portion may be for a maximum of 40 percent of the fixed salary.
+The annual variable portion may be payable in an amount up to 40 percent of fixed salary.